 André Hoffmann | President

 André Hoffmann grew up surrounded by nature in the Camargue, France.
 He studied economics at the University of St. Gallen and holds an MBA from INSEAD.
 In 1983, he stepped up from his role as board member at “Fondation Tour du Valat” to the position of acting head of administration at the “Station biologique de la Tour du Valat” in the Camargue.
 In 1985, he joined James Capel in London as an associate on the Continental Desk before working on European M&A. He then worked for Nestlé UK for three years before establishing a family office dealing with asset management and board directorships.
 He is non executive Vice Chairman of Roche Holdings Ltd and chairs the board of Massellaz SA.
-He is also a board member of the following companies: Amazentis SA, Genentech Inc. and Inovalon Inc.
+He is also a board member of the following companies: Amazentis SA, Genentech Inc., Inovalon Inc and SYSTEMIQ Ltd.

 In addition André Hoffmann serves on the board of the following charities: INSEAD, Fondation ProValat, Paul Sacher Stiftung and the Fondation Dubois Ferriere-Dinu Lipatti.
 In his conservation work, he is President of MAVA and of the Fondation Tour du Valat.
 He is also Vice-President of WWF International.